-Rising household debt in Thailand remains a source of risk for the Southeast Asian country’s economy.
+Rising consumer debt in Thailand is still a major source of risk for the Southeast Asian market.

-Yet despite slower household credit growth over the past two years, household debt in Thailand remains among the highest in Southeast Asia at 86% at the end of 2014.
+Yet despite slower household credit growth over the past two years, consumer debt in Thailand remains among the highest in Southeast Asia at 86% at the end of 2014.

 Further asset quality deterioration is likely.
 The degree will depend on the outlook for economic growth and unemployment with lower-income households being more vulnerable.